qorix-group/inc_orchestrator/component_integration_tests/README.md

 - `--self-contained-html` - generate self contained HTML file.
 - `--html report.html` - HTML report output path.
-- `--traces <VALUE>` - verbosity of traces in output and HTML report - "none", "bin" or "all".
+- `--traces <VALUE>` - verbosity of traces in output and HTML report - "none", "target" or "all".

 > Traces are collected using `stdout`.
 > Setting `--capture` flag (including `-s`) might cause traces to be missing from HTML report.

 ## Standalone execution of test scenarios

-Rust test scenarios can be run independently from `pytest`.
+Test scenarios can be run independently from `pytest`.

 Set current working directory to the following: